The Official Guide to 4th of July in the Vail Valley

 10 a.m. -10 p.m., July 4, Vail village

 Vail's annual 4th of July bash kicks off at Golden Peak, where a parade filled with floats and bands meanders through Vail Village before ending at Lionshead Mall.
-The 2025 parade theme is “Local Motion” and includes performances by the Denver Broncos Stampede, Colorado State University Select Marching Band, and Brothers of Brass from Denver.
+The 2026 parade will include community-organized floats, marching bands and performances by the Colorado State University Select Marching Band and Brothers of Brass from Denver.
 Plan on arriving early (organizers suggest arriving by 9:30 a.m. to get a spot along the parade route) and ride a bike or take the bus into town if you can—the 4th brings out the masses.
 Also, consider leaving your dog at home.

-The annual Fourth of July Patriotic Concert at the Gerald R. Ford Amphitheater begins at 2 p.m.
-Featuring the Philadelphia Orchestra, it is a benefit for the Vail Veterans Program.
+Co-hosted by the Vail Valley Foundation and Bravo!
+Vail Music Festival, the annual Fourth of July Patriotic Concert at the Gerald R. Ford Amphitheater begins at 2 p.m.
+This year, featuring the Dallas Symphony Orchestra, it is a benefit for the Vail Veterans Program.
 Tickets go on sale July 1 with a maximum of four tickets per person.
+Free lawn access on show day is available on a first-come, first-served basis.

-Vail's annual pyrotechnic display starts around dusk (9:45 p.m.) over Golden Peak.
+Weather permitting, Vail's annual pyrotechnic display starts around dusk (9:45 p.m.) over Golden Peak.
+You can view the show from anywhere that you have a clear view of the frontside of Vail Mountain above Pepi’s Face.
 Pro tip: snag your spot early, as prime real estate on slopeside patios (like The Fitz at Manor Vail) fill up fast—although, a short hike up Vail Mountain from the base of Gondola One rewards with some of the best views in the Village.

 4th of July Bike Parade